branislavjenco/branislavjenco.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I'm a generalist software developer that enjoys learning, solving problems and helping others do the same.
 I like working across the stack, finding common patterns in unrelated areas for a better understanding of systems.
-I currently work mostly with Python/C++ and Kubernetes on the backend/infra side and React on the frontend side.
+I currently work mostly with Python and Kubernetes on the backend/infra side and React on the frontend side.
 I enjoy mentoring and I try to challenge myself by speaking at conferences, most recently at [NDC Oslo](https://branislavjenco.github.io/desired-state-systems-youtube.html) in December 2021.

-Currently I'm working at [Sesam](https://sesam.io/), where we are building a master data hub that simplifies the process of making up-to-date master data available in a data platform architecture.
+Currently I'm working as a tech lead at [Sesam](https://sesam.io/), where we are building a master data hub that simplifies the process of making up-to-date master data available in a data platform architecture.

 I previously worked as a full-stack developer at [Nornir](https://nornir.io/) in Oslo.
 Before that, I took a summer internship at [CERN](https://home.cern/), where I built a small web application for displaying data about beamlines operating in CERNs North & East Experimental Areas.